 Rockne is a judge for the pilots competition at the North Fork TV Festival.
 A screenwriter, director, and showrunner, he created both hit Syfy TV series Farscape and Defiance, the CW series Cult, the NBC sci-fi series SeaQuest DSV with Steven Spielberg, and the Fox film and television series Alien Nation.
 He has served as Executive Producer on the NBC series Revolution and the NBC/DC comics adaptation Constantine.
 For his work in film and TV, he has received an unprecedented nine Saturn Awards, presented by the Academy of Science Fiction, Fantasy, and Horror.
 He has also received nominations for the cable Ace Award and from the Writers Guild of America.

 David is a judge for the pilots competition at the North Fork TV Festival.
 He’s also a producer, writer, and law professor.
-A credited writer/producer on over 100 hours of episodic television, he co-created Raising the Bar with Steven Bochco and has worked on shows for CBS, NBC, TNT, BET & Lifetime.
-In 2016 he won the Albert Maysles New Documentary Director Award for Untouchable a documentary feature he wrote, produced and directed.
+He co-created Raising the Bar with Steven Bochco and has worked on shows for CBS, NBC, TNT, BET, and Lifetime.
+In 2016, he won the Albert Maysles New Documentary Director Award for Untouchable, a documentary feature he wrote, produced, and directed.
 The film premiered at the Tribeca Film Festival.
-He has also written, produced and directed short documentary films for the Op-Docs series of the New York Times and the Marshall Project.
+He has also written, produced, and directed short documentary films for the Op-Docs series of the New York Times and the Marshall Project.
 David was previously a well-known trial lawyer, serving as the first Trial Chief of The Bronx Defenders.
 He has been awarded one of the highest honors given to working public defenders, the National Legal Aid and Defender Association’s Reginald Heber Smith Award.
 He has also served as a Professor of Law and the Director of Advocacy Programs at Seton Hall Law School.
 Indefensible, David’s book about the criminal justice system, was published by Little Brown & Co.